sirpaulmcd/Task-App/README.md

 # Task App 📝

-A full-stack To-Do List application.
+A full-stack containerized To-Do List web application.
 After creating an account, users can manage their user information as well as To-Do style tasks in various lists.

 ## How to use